aws-samples/aws-serverless-workshops/WebApplication/README.md

 Lastly, if someone else has already deployed, then any further attempts on your end will result in updating the same stack rather than creating it as expected.

-With that said the best solution is refactoring two things:
+The best steps to avoid these conflicts are:
-1. Change <b>service:</b> in serverless.yml to something nobody else is using
+1. Change <b>service:</b> in serverless.yml to something not in use
-2. Change dynamodb table name references in requestRock.js and serverless.yml
+2. Change dynamodb table name references in requestRock.js and serverless.yml to something not in use

+OR

+1. Specify a different region not used by others

 <br>